 When asked, “On average, do OTR drivers make it home every weekend?”

 Drivers seem to think that non-drivers assume they are home every weekend.
 While most companies would love to get their drivers home every weekend, coordinating so many moving parts is very difficult.
 This means that OTR drivers sometimes have to stay out for 2 or more weeks at a time.
-Non-drivers seem to have at least some appreciation for the complexity of the industry, because 84% of them indicated that they do not think truckers are home every weekend.
+Non-drivers seem to have at least some appreciation for the complexity of the industry because 84% of them indicated that they do not think truckers are home every weekend.

 Conclusion

 Based on our polls, there definitely were some misconceptions about truckers and the industry on the part of non-drivers, but not nearly as many as truckers expected.
-Which just goes to show that misconceptions can go both ways, and none of us are immune to assumptions.
+This just goes to show that misconceptions can go both ways, and none of us are immune to assumptions.

 And if you’re interested in joining a trucking company that breaks out of the mold of what drivers expect from trucking companies, check out ShipEX.